GraceDaily/Team2/README.md

 ## The BingeSpot Website

-Open [The BingeSpot](https://team2-gamma.vercel.app/) to start browing movies and tv shows.
+Open [The BingeSpot](https://thebingespot.vercel.app/) to start browsing movies and tv shows.

 ## Available Scripts